-However, not everyone can understand the concept and build a successful DevOps implementation.
-This understanding is exactly what we are going to impart in this article, so you have a clear idea regarding the DevOps phenomenon.
+However, not everyone can understand the concept and build a successful DevOps application.
+This understanding is what we are going to impart in this article so that you have a clear idea regarding the DevOps phenomenon.

 What exactly is DevOps?

-The combination of operations methodology and software development is referred to as DevOps, and it helps in delivering services and applications.
-DevOps helps create real-time collaboration with ongoing and frequent communication that impacts the workflow of IT operations and developer teams.
+The combination of operations and software development is referred to as DevOps, and it helps in delivering services and applications that leads to enhanced user experience.
+DevOps helps create real-time collaboration with ongoing and frequent communication that impacts the workflow of IT development and operational teams.
 The approach in DevOps is to organize the workflow in a manner that allows multiple teams to work with discipline through the implementation of Agile practices and planning like:

 The technology community uses various terms to describe DevOps, as it helps to create a set of practices, a philosophy, a movement, and a culture that acts using these tools.
 It also helps to improve and automate imperfect methods involved in the management of difficult systems.

 Irrespective of how you look at it, DevOps is required because software development is a strategic asset in the global economy for businesses and organizations of all sizes.
 The DevOps culture borrows from Lean and Agile principles, and there is more focus placed on quality and service.
 That is the reason why DevOps practitioners are always managing, deploying, testing, building, operating, and designing systems and applications to be more reliable and faster.
 In this manner, they manage to create greater value for customers and foster a manageable workflow that will place products over people.